amcknight/chatrpg/Roadmap.md

 Subject to drastic changes

 ### Version 0.2
-- Fights joinable
 - Fights display all players and rivals
-- Can't fight or join if you've queued or joined a fight

 ### Version 0.3
 - Players have stats